daKmoR/testing-workflow-for-web-components/README.md

 }
 ```

-Now we also no longer need to check for a global object - sweet :hugs:
+This result in no global object in our test code - sweet :hugs:

 ```js
 it('logs "We like cats too :)" if the value is set to "cat"', async () => {